 - Certification that the state and all applicable facilities are in full compliance with the National Standards to Prevent, Detect, and Respond to Prison Rape, 28C.F.R.
 Part 115. - Assurance that the state/jurisdiction will use not less than five percent of grant funds as identified by the Department of Justice to enable the state/jurisdiction to adopt and achieve full compliance with the National Standards to Prevent, Detect, and Respond to Prison Rape, 28 C.F.R Part 115. - Decisions on the part of the Governor not to certify compliance or provide an assurance that the state/jurisdiction is moving toward compliance.

-In September 2021, Hawaii Governor David Ige provided a certification that the state of Hawaii is in full compliance with the National PREA Standards.
+In October 2022, Hawaii Governor David Ige provided a certification that the state of Hawaii is in full compliance with the National PREA Standards for Audit Year 3 of Cycle 3.

 BUREAU OF JUSTICE STATISTICS (BJS) REPORTING DATA